wlanut/walnuthomelab-web/content/posts/2022/May/026-Ansible-Cron-Passphrase/index.md

       executable: bash
 ```

 When creating a cron job for this playbook, we'll need to manually start the SSH agent using `eval "$(ssh-agent -s)"` at the beginning of the line.
-The role at the end sill simply kill the SSH agent that was created by cron to ensure that we aren't leaving additional agents behind.
+The role at the end will simply kill the SSH agent that was created by cron to ensure that we aren't leaving additional agents behind.
 You can use `pidof ssh-agent` to verify how many SSH agent processes are running, `eval "$(ssh-agent -k)"` to kill the current session, and `killall ssh-agent` to kill all running SSH agent processes.

 ## Crontab